hpr313/BaseballNews/README.md

 # Baseball News
 In this repository, it is shown the main part of scripts how this project works.

+## Description for Script
+This small project is contained three main parts as below:

+Part 1.
+Scrapy news data.
+The scripts are
+    ScrapyNews.cs
+    Form1.cs

+Part 2.
+Data communication.
+The API scripts is written in
+    BaseballNewsController.cs

+Part 3.
+Data demonstration which is created by java and showing on android device.
+All scripts is cntained in baseballnews folder.
+The main script is
+    MainActivity.java

 ## Overview
 There are including the following procedures and its corresponding scripts
 - Scrapying data from NBC sports news.